TanishkaMarrott/DevOps-Mastery-Suite-with-GitLab-CI-Ansible-Pytest-Selenium-and-Chaos-Engineering/README.md

-# E-Commerce Platform DevOps Mastery Suite: My GitLab CI and Ansible Integration Journey
+# Building an Amazon Clone with GitLab CI and Ansible Integration Setup
 ### (In progress)

 ## Overview